thomasgwatson/alasdos/src/content/hearthouse/forrent.md

 ---
 layout: post
 excerpt: "We are hoping to keep the property in our circles"
-title: "For Rent: 14838 Christophers Place"
+title: "For Sale: 14838 Christophers Place"
 author: Tom Watson
 tags:
    - hearthouse